dr-kd/orac_demo_patch/README.md

 Knowledge:

-* You need to know something about how puredata works.
+* You need to know something about how puredata and how to use it.
+My knowledge is limited, and it is a bit of a mental shift from other programming languages I've been exposed to.
 * You need to know what json is.
 * You need to understand files and folders, how to use a text editor and how to use VNC.
 * My own workflow is very heavy on using the terminal.
 I'm going to assume you know what that means and how relates to your own preferred workflow.
 I use the terminal by ssh but you can use it in VNC too.
 In fact you can use the organelle as a desktop environment.